margaretmf/margaretmf.github.io/poetry.md

 ## Attitude on Life ##
 I have sounded and attacked like President Donald Trump in some ways.
+Donald Trump supports people with valid points.
+Concerns over infrastructure, agriculture, and preserving what's best in the Republic are valid.
+I have met President Barack Obama.
+The purpose of life is to transform.
+All of humanity is transforming at once.
 I aspire to sound, and be thoughtful, and secure like Present Barack Obama, who I have met.
 I am interested in party switching, and the progress in The United States of America.
-I reflect on the ideals of home, Reconstruction and Civil Rights, and more.
+I reflect on the ideals of home, Reconstruction and Civil Rights, integration, and more.

 ## God Stills the Storm ##
 God stills the storm, literally and figuratively, holds the rain off, lets man worship with the Sun shining, and causes the rainbow to peek through after the rain.